fingerskier/manthra/README.md

 # Manthra
 `considerable careful crafty compositions`

+Perhaps, when we find ourselves wanting everything, it is because we are dangerously close to wanting nothing.
+  Sylvia Plath

 A bee does not waste it's energy trying to convince a fly that honey is better than shit.